 Safety, Security & Maintenance

 An important aspect of our unrelenting safety is accountability.
 Skybird is a FAR 135 Certified Air Carrier and as such, we submit to quarterly audits conducted by the Federal Aviation Administration (FAA).
 We further supplement those efforts with audits conducted by two respected, independent, third-party evaluators – Argus and Wyvern.
 The two highest ratings of these evaluators are the Wyvern Wingman and the ARG/US Platinum Air Carrier; both of which Skybird has received.
-Skybird is also certified by the International Business Aviation Council for its implementation and compliance with IS-BAO standards.
+Skybird is also certified by the International Business Aviation Council as an IS-BAO Stage 3 operator.

 To ensure optimum passenger wellbeing while in flight, all Skybird crewmembers are MedAire trained for “management of in-flight illnesses and injury.”
 Members of the Skybird crew are also trained for Aircraft Emergency Evacuation, First Aid, CPR and use of the on-board Automatic External Defibrillator.